 - A rebuilt car could save you money

 - You might have a hard time selling a car with a rebuilt title

 - Not all insurance companies cover rebuilt title cars

-Buying a rebuilt car will save you money — maybe
+A rebuilt car might save you money

 "Always have the car inspected by a shop with experience handling vehicles with rebuilt titles before purchasing," Shackelford said.
 “A shop without the proper experience may not know what to look for.”